danieltomasz/danieltomasz.github.io/content/posts/using obsidian callouts with quarto.md

 ---
-title: "Obsidian and Quarto callouts"
+title: "Using Git/Obsidian Callouts in Quarto Markdown"
 date: "2023-05-31"
 url: "/2023/obsidian-quarto-callouts"
 draft: false
 tags:
 - Quatro
 - Obsidian
+- Lua
+- CSS
 ---

-## About callouts
+# About Callouts

-*Disclaimer: Post was originally published as a [public gist](https://gist.github.com/danieltomasz/87b1321e23c045309d2571f525f856cf)*
+*Disclaimer: Previous version of this post was originally published as a [public gist](https://gist.github.com/danieltomasz/87b1321e23c045309d2571f525f856cf)*

-Callouts are a great way to add more attention ot certain details of the text (in the form of a box).
+Callouts are a great way to highlight important details in your text by adding boxes with icons.
+Many flavours of markdown support them (but might use different syntax).

-Quarto provides 5 different types of callouts:
+Quarto supports 5 callout types:

 - `note`
 - `warning`